Primary Internationally Renowned Researchers

 Primary Education at Aberdeen produces creative, motivated and highly-skilled primary teachers confident to work with children in any educational setting.
-You will benefit from flexibility, opportunity, research, new tools, exceptional staff and placements ranging from schools on remote Scottish islands to the urban environment of big cities as you become equipped to inspire and guide young minds in the 21st century.
+You will benefit from flexibility, opportunity, research, new tools, exceptional staff and experience in school each year as you become equipped to inspire and guide young minds in the 21st century.

 This programme is studied on campus.

-The School of Education has a long and distinguished record in the education of teachers with a culturally stimulating, hi-tech, creative environment within the School and across our wide networks.
+The School of Education has a long and distinguished record in the education of teachers with a culturally stimulating creative environment within the School, the University and across our wide networks.

 Our MA Primary Education programme is accredited by the General Teaching Council for Scotland (GTCS), so on graduation you can apply for provisional registration as a primary teacher.
-There are also many professional learning and development opportunities.
+Please be aware that our MA Programme is under review and from September 2019 we expect students to benefit from opportunities for school experience from year one onward.
+Consequently students will only study 60 credits in electives across year one and two and not 120 at present.
+There are also may professional learning and development opportunities with us beyond graduation.

 Teaching is an exciting and demanding job that requires a range of personal and professional qualities.
-At Aberdeen, you will develop teaching skills designed to help you get the best out of young learners in an exciting and stimulating environment.
-You will gain an in-depth understanding of what motivates younger students and learn various communication techniques to communicate with people on a number of levels.
-You will look too at teaching methods and issues including literacy, numeracy and health and wellbeing and other topical concerns including inclusion, and social justice and learning.
+You will gain an in-depth understanding of what motivates younger students.
+You will explore teaching methods and issues not only within the core curriculum areas of literacy, numeracy and health and well-being but in terms of contemporary and global issues such as inclusion, social justice, diversity, sustainability and creativity.

 Our highly qualified, experienced staff bring a wide range of expertise in learning and teaching.
-Many are recognised locally, nationally and internationally for research and development work in their particular specialist fields and the strong partnerships and programmes developed with schools and communities, education authorities and other professionals.
+Many are recognised locally, nationally and internationally for research and development work in their particular specialist fields and you will benefit from the partnerships built over many years with communities, education authorities and other professionals.

-The programme leads to a qualification to teach children in the 3–12 age range and you will gain registration with the General Teaching Council for Scotland.
-Over four years, our courses combine academic study with practical application in a variety of school and community settings.
-Following graduation, you will receive ongoing support from our new teacher network and will have the opportunity to continue your academic and professional development.
+The programme leads to a qualification to teach children in the 3–12 age range and you will gain registration with the General Teaching Council for Scotland (GTCS).
+In each of the four years, our courses combine academic study with practical application.
+Following graduation, you can benefit from ongoing support through opportunities to continue your academic and professional development.
+Our programme is subject to constant review both internally, externally and through the GTCS, the professional body that accredits all Initial Teacher Education and with whom you will register after graduation, therefore some details are subject to change.

 Learn how to learn through reflection, engagement, multiple intelligences and social constructivism.
 Learning shapes who we are and what we do.